zerotohero-dev/JFDI/README.md

 No process can be less interruptive, and faster than this!

-The main aim of the application is to help you
-**what need to be get done today**.
+The main aim of the application is to help you accomplish **what need to be get done today**, with as little distraction as possible.

 So unlike other productivity <stike>pr\*n</stike> apps, in **JFDI** you will not find dates, schedules, reminders, labels&hellip; to distract